 Applicants with questions regarding their qualifications for admission to FNU should contact the FNU Admissions Counselor at: admissionscounselor@frontier.edu.

 Each applicant is evaluated individually.
 The FNU Faculty Admissions Committee makes all admission decisions.

-Download the Application Packet now!
+Go to the Application website now!